Video Upload Specification

 - File-name_A02.mxf

-Moxion can also transcode videos into DNxHD36 or 45, which is especially helpful if you're using Immediates.
-Another way you can take advantage of this is to use the processed dailies being uploaded to Moxion to generate the DNx files that might be needed by editorial.
+Flow Capture can also transcode videos into DNxHD36 or 45, which is especially helpful if you're using Immediates.
+Another way you can take advantage of this is to use the processed dailies being uploaded to Flow Capture to generate the DNx files that might be needed by editorial.

 It's also important to note that we cannot watermark DNx files for download, so you will need to be exercise caution when giving someone access with un-watermarked download permissions.